-A proposal for the development of a feasibility study by the BCWMC Engineer was approved at the July 2019 BCWMC meeting.
-The study got underway in the fall 2019 and was completed in spring 2020.
-At their meeting in May 2020, the BCWMC approved implementation of the project to dredge all 3 lagoons to a depth of 6 feet (Alternative 2-all).
+After a detailed feasibility study, in May 2020 the BCWMC approved implementation of the project to dredge all 3 lagoons to a depth of 6 feet (Alternative 2-all).
 A public hearing was held September 17, 2020; there was no public input and the project was officially ordered by resolution.
-The project will be implemented (designed and constructed) by the BCWMC in close coordination with the Minneapolis Park and Rec Board.
+The project is being implemented (designed and constructed) by the BCWMC in close coordination with the Minneapolis Park and Rec Board.
 Project design at the 50% phase were approved in December 2021.
 90% designs were approved in June 2022.
 Construction began in early January 2023 and dredging was completed in March.
-Site restoration is expected in winter 2022/2023.
+Site restoration is expected in May 2023.

 The total cost of this project is estimated at $2,759,000 including feasibility study, design, construction, landfill disposal of contaminated sediment, and administration.
 Project costs are likely to be paid from a variety of sources including grant funds, ad valorem property taxes collected over multiple years by Hennepin County on property within the Bassett Creek Watershed, and up to $800,000 in BCWMC Closed Project Account funds.

 Clean Water Grant Funding of $250,000 from the MN Board of Water and Soil Resources was awarded in late 2020.
 A $74,000 Hennepin County Opportunity Grant was awarded in 2021.